Business & Management (Administrative Sciences)

 - International Business Management

-- MS in Applied Business Analytics Management (online)
+- MS in Applied Business Analytics (on campus, online)

-- MS in Banking & Financial Services Management (online)
+- MS in Financial Management (on campus, online)

 - MS in Human Resources Management (online)